AI - Risks

 Click here for the article

-Modern large-scale production of metallic components often has large and equally complex cooling lubricant systems.
-Keeping all parameters in view and ensuring reliable operation is therefore not trivial.
-Coolant monitoring systems can be used to support the monitoring of the coolant system.
+Modern high-volume production facilities for metal components often have large and equally complex cooling lubricant systems.
+Keeping an eye on all parameters and ensuring reliable operation is therefore no trivial matter.
+Coolant monitoring systems can be used to support the monitoring of the cooling lubricant system.

 Click here for the article